Included in this page are instructions to setup AuctionWorx

 If you see a message that says "You are currently winning this item!" then SignalR and asynchronous bidding are correctly configured.

-- Navigate to Admin Control Panel > Advanced > Images and check that the UploadListingImage Saver and Loader values contain "BlobStorage" and "BlobStorageURI".
+- Sign in as an admin again and navigate to Admin Control Panel > Advanced > Images and check that the UploadListingImage Saver and Loader values contain "BlobStorage" and "BlobStorageURI".

 - Go to the Azure Portal and check that your Storage Account has a Container named "assets".

-If your Storage Account has a Container named "assets" and the Advanced > Images page has BlobStorage in the various Save and Load fields, you have correctly configured your site to use Blob Storage.
+If the Storage Account you created has a Container named "assets" and the Admin Control Panel > Advanced > Images page has BlobStorage in the various Save and Load fields, you have correctly configured your site to use Blob Storage.